alexgeu/meme-project/README.md

 -> memeProject (This folder is where our manage.py file is located)

---> memeProject (This is where all comes together)
+--> memeProject (This is where our apps are located)